Migrant Children's Project

 How Coram helps migrant children and young people

-The strength of the Migrant Children’s Project (MCP) is its comprehensive approach to changing indivduals lives and ensuring the best outcomes for migrant children.
+The strength of the MCP is its comprehensive approach to changing indivduals lives and ensuring the best outcomes for migrant children.

 We help migrant children in the following ways:

-- Free advice line offering free and confidential advice on the rights of migrant children and young people, including children who are separated from their families and those in families (please note, this link takes you to the CCLC site),
+- A free advice service offering free and confidential advice on the rights of migrant children and young people, including children who are separated from their families and those in families

-- E-newsletter for professionals with the latest news and information relating to migrant children,
+- An e-newsletter for professionals with the latest news and information relating to migrant children,

 - Training aimed at helping non-immigration professionals understand the rights and entitlements of migrant children and young people at Coram Children's Legal Centre

-- Training co-delivered by young people, our Youth Rights Trainers
+- Training co-delivered by our Youth Rights Trainers

 "I have a better understanding of where I stand and where I have to go now." – Migrant Children's helpline caller